protriptyline (Oral route)

 Uses For protriptyline

-Protriptyline is used to treat the symptoms of mental depression. protriptyline is a tricyclic antidepressant (TCA) .
+Protriptyline is used to treat depression.
+It is thought to work by increasing the activity of serotonin in the brain. protriptyline is a tricyclic antidepressant (TCA).

 Before Using protriptyline